 UK Data Service

-The UK Data Service collections includes major UK government-sponsored surveys, cross-national surveys, longitudinal studies, UK census data, international aggregate, business data and qualitative data.
+The UK Data Service collection includes major UK government-sponsored surveys, cross-national surveys, longitudinal studies, UK census data, international aggregate, business data, and qualitative data.

 UCL Social Research Institute

 The UCL Social Research Institute (formerly the Department of Social Science) is one of the leading centres in the UK for multidisciplinary teaching and research in the social sciences.
 With more than 180 academic, research and professional staff, the Institute works to advance knowledge and to inform policy in areas including gender, families, education, employment, migration, inequalities, health and child/adult wellbeing.
 Research is a major focus of the Social Research Institute with an annual research income of over £15 million, with research work organised within seven renowned centres.